Ravinder Singh Dhull

-Ravinder Singh Dhull is a lawyer/politician of the State of Haryana, India.
+Ravinder Singh Dhull is a senior lawyer of the State of Haryana, India.
 He is currently serving as Legal Advisor to Congress Legislative Party, Haryana headed by Leader of Opposition Haryana Chaudhary Bhupinder Singh Hooda, National Media Penalist Indian National Congress and State Spokesperson Haryana Pradesh Congress Committee.
 He was appointed to the post on 9 June 2021.
 He is former Additional Advocate General for the State of Haryana and remained posted in the Punjab and Haryana High Court.
 He is former State Media Penalist for Bhartiya Janta Party, Haryana.
 Earlier he has served as State Spokesperson for the Indian National Lok Dal from August 2014 till June 2019.
 His father Parminder Singh Dhull served as two time Member of Legislative Assembly of Haryana from Julana constituency in Jind District.
 His grand father Chaudhary Dal Singh was a noted politician of the area and six time M.L.A. from District Jind.
 He resigned from the office of Advocate General Haryana during the 2020–2021 Indian farmers' protest on 20 October 2020 in protest of the controversial three farmer bills being passed by the Parliament of India.